 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of school and career counselors is projected to grow 8 percent from 2018 to 2028, faster than the average for all occupations.
+Employment of school and career counselors and advisors is projected to grow 8 percent from 2019 to 2029, much faster than the average for all occupations.

 Nearly all states require school counselors to have a master’s degree in school counseling or a related field.